PrintM3D/Quad-Fusion-Docs/beginner-guides/beginner-meet-the-extruder.md

 ## Filament Properties

 There are many different filament types used in the 3D printing industry, a [Google search](https://www.google.com/search?q=3d+printing+materials&oq=3d+printing+materials&aqs=chrome..69i57.3072j0j1&sourceid=chrome&ie=UTF-8) will prove that.
 They vary in material, diameter and many other properties.
-The Promega allows you to print with 1.75mm diameter filament.
-The Promega can also print many different materials, but if you are a beginner we recommend ABS-R or PLA.
+The Crane allows you to print with 1.75mm diameter filament.
+The Crane can also print many different materials, but if you are a beginner we recommend ABS-R or PLA.
 These two materials tend to be easiest to print with.
 PLA prints well at around 200°C and ABS-R at 230°C. Printing temperature varies greatly depending on what material you are printing with.
 Please do appropriate research before attempting to extrude a new filament.
 Follow the section below in order to get started with extruding.

 ## Loading Filament

 To load filament into the extruder you will need to find two small holes on the top of the extruder assembly.
 1.75mm diameter filament can be loaded into this opening.
 It will then be grabbed by the extruder motor and pushed down into the hot-end.
 The hot-end term refers to the pieces of the extruder which will heat up in order to melt the plastic.
-In the Promega's case that is the nozzle and the aluminum block surrounding it.
+In the Crane's case that is the nozzle and the aluminum block surrounding it.
 Once the filament is melted in the hot-end it will come out of the nozzle.
 The compound nozzle will have two holes to allow entry to two different filaments.
 It then melts both filaments and combines them to produce one stream of filament coming out.
 The K'Tana has two different nozzles and therefore each filament will get extruded out of separate nozzles.
 To load filament follow the steps below.

 ![Where to Load Filament in the Extruder](../.gitbook/assets/vvxaghdxjdpgevze-wheretoloadfilament.jpg)